Is Magnesium The Secret To A Good Sleep?

-Not all Magnesium is Created Equal
+Not all magnesium is created equal

-When choosing Magnesium, you need to choose carefully as there are many types, all of which are absorbed differently, for example:
+When choosing magnesium, you need to choose carefully as there are many types, all of which are absorbed differently, for example:

-Magnesium Aspartate has been shown to significantly reduce the risk of heart attack.
+Magnesium Aspartate has been shown to significantly reduce the risk of heart attack

-Magnesium Orotate has also been shown to exert beneficial effects on the cardiovascular system.
+Magnesium Orotate has also been shown to exert beneficial effects on the cardiovascular system

-Malate is involved in the synthesis, maintenance, and repair of nerve and lipid membranes.
+Malate is involved in the synthesis, maintenance, and repair of nerve and lipid membranes

-Increasing Magnesium through Diet & Lifestyle
+Increasing magnesium through diet & lifestyle

-When shopping for a Magnesium supplement, check the form you’re getting, and that you’re taking it with other synergistic nutrients.
-Be mindful of the diet and lifestyle choices that are harder on the body and deplete Magnesium & other key nutrients.
+When shopping for a magnesium supplement, check the form you’re getting, and that you’re taking it with other synergistic nutrients.
+Be mindful of the diet and lifestyle choices that are harder on the body (we're talking about you stress and alcohol), and deplete magnesium along with other key nutrients.

 Paragon magnesium saves you the trouble